rpherbig/rpherbig.github.io/_posts/2021-05-25-forecasting-my-process.md

 Speaking of [external dependencies](https://twitter.com/t_magennis/status/1388581947178328065), identifying and understanding them is a [prerequisite for forecasting](https://twitter.com/t_magennis/status/999489948183969792).
 If that wasn't done as part of step 1, spend some time on that before proceeding.

-Troy has a [Worksheet](https://github.com/FocusedObjective/FocusedObjective.Resources/blob/master/Canvas%20and%20Forms/Pace%20Assumption%20Canvas.pdf) with more guidance.
+Troy Magennis has a [Worksheet](https://github.com/FocusedObjective/FocusedObjective.Resources/blob/master/Canvas%20and%20Forms/Pace%20Assumption%20Canvas.pdf) with more guidance.

 # Step 4c - forecasting the delivery